 Work out to your favorite music!

 We’re all inspired by certain music.
-Take a little bit of time to download your favorite songs to your iPod so that it will keep you motivated.
+Take a little bit of time to download your favorite songs to your playlist so that it will keep you motivated.
 It definitely works for us and it makes the time go faster as well!
 A few of our faves: Journey, The Black Eyed Peas, Guns ‘N Roses, Taio Cruz, Rihanna, and The Police.

 But not with food!
 Again, it will wind up backfiring and you’ll eat more calories than you burn off.
 Our clients love to reward themselves with cute workout gear so when they reach a fitness goal they get to wear their new clothes.
 A couple of our clients reach their fitness and weight loss goals and then invest in a cute pair of short shorts!